mysociety/theyworkforyou/INSTALL.md

 ## Introduction

 This file explains how to install a working version of theyworkforyou.com.
-I'll assume you have a basic knowledge of Apache, PHP and MySQL.
+I'll assume you have a basic knowledge of Apache, PHP and MariaDB.

 ## System Requirements